gsbdarc/rf_bootcamp_2024/docs/day4/2_venv.md

 Managing Python virtual environments can be achieved through various tools, each offering unique features and benefits.
 The most commonly used tools include:

 * `venv`: built into Python 3.3 and later.
 (Recommended)
-* `Virtualenv`: third-party tool that supports both newer and older Python versions,
+* `virtualenv`: third-party tool that supports both newer and older Python versions,
 * [Anaconda](https://www.anaconda.com/products/distribution): third-party tool popular in data science,
 * `Pipenv`: third-party tool that combines package management with virtual environment management.

 The choice of tool often depends on the specific needs of a project and the preferences of a development team.
-For instance, `venv` is typically sufficient for straightforward Python projects, while `Virtualenv` might be preferred for projects requiring compatibility with older Python versions or more granular control over the environment.
+For instance, `venv` is typically sufficient for straightforward Python projects, while `virtualenv` might be preferred for projects requiring compatibility with older Python versions or more granular control over the environment.

 Regardless of the tool selected, the best practices for using Python virtual environments involve:
 1. **Creating a New Environment for Each Project**: This ensures that each project has its own set of dependencies.